conda/conda-build/docs/source/user-guide/tutorials/build-r-pkgs.rst

     conda-build r-fansi

-When conda build is finished, it displays the exact path and filename of the conda package.
+When conda-build is finished, it displays the exact path and filename of the conda package.
 See :ref:`troubleshooting` if the ``conda-build`` command fails.
+If you receive an error with SDK on macOS, review our :ref:`resources for macOS and SDK <mac-SDK>`.

 Example file path: